 The initial years of the program blend general education requirements with foundational work in design thinking and making, design media (manual drawing, digital media, and physical model-making), architectural history and theory, building methods and materials, as well as introductory design studio.

 One feature of the program is the potential for a junior year semester abroad, which is facilitated by a partnership between the University of Maryland and the International Studies Institute in Florence, Italy.
 Students learn Italian, live in the heart of this historic city, and draw upon the rich history of Italy.
 Is a semester abroad too long a stay for you?
 We offer three-week winter term and six-week summer session programs to Italy, Turkey, France, UK, Scandinavia, and more.

 Most students will complement their undergraduate major with a minor to give them specific academic credentials in a particular field.
 Some of the most popular minors are:

-Senior year includes capstone projects that work directly with communities throughout the State of Maryland to address real-world problems.
-The Partnership in Active Learning through Sustainability program, or PALS for short, brings the intellectual powerhouse of Maryland students into direct service of citizens throughout the state.
-The opportunity to explain your ideas directly to non-architects helps you to find your own professional voice.
+Senior year includes capstone projects that work directly with communities throughout the state of Maryland to address real-world problems.
+The Partnership for Action Learning in Sustainability (PALS) program brings the intellectual powerhouse of Maryland students into direct service of citizens throughout the state.
+The opportunity to share your ideas with non-architects helps you to find your own professional voice.

-And what happens after you complete your degree?
+What happens after you complete your degree?
 Some graduates elect to spend a year or two away from academia in order to develop their professional interests while working as paid interns in an office.
-Many students will continue to complete their professional degree either here at Maryland or one of the many NAAB accredited programs nationwide.
+Many students will continue to complete their professional degree either here at Maryland or at one of the many NAAB-accredited programs nationwide.